Neural-Systems-at-UIO/LocaliZoom/README.md

 # LocaliZoom
-EBRAINS LocaliZoom serial section image viewer provides an intuitive way of navigating highresolution 2D image series coupled with segmentation overlay, from a web browser.
+EBRAINS LocaliZoom serial section image viewer provides an intuitive way of navigating high resolution 2D image series coupled with segmentation overlay, from a web browser.
 At its core, it is a web-based pan-and-zoom 2D image viewer coupled with a volumetric atlas slicer, and a navigational aid showing the entire image series as a “filmstrip”.
 Building on the open standard Deep Zoom Image (DZI) format, it is able to efficiently visualise very large brain images in the gigapixel range, allowing to zoom from common, display-sized overview resolutions down to the microscopic resolution without downloading the underlying very large image dataset.

 # Acknowledgements